leang2013/emails-input/README.md

  # Documentation

+    In this project we are not transpile code to ES2015 because we have 2 versions for old or new browsers according to your support

  # New Browsers

-      For new browsers with support HTMLElement you can Include this script <script type="text/javascript" src="./emails-input-es6.js"></script>
+      For new browsers with support Custom Elements (https://caniuse.com/#search=components) you can Include this script <script type="text/javascript" src="./emails-input-es6.js"></script>
       In your HTML you only with the tag intance the component <emails-input></emails-input>
       You can add a lot of them